LarsSchy/SMAC-M/README.md

 ```
 #### Data for enhance map service

-This script will build all data needed for enhance nautical charts map service based on OpenCPN configuration file and support light sectors layers:
+This script will build all data needed for enhance nautical charts map service based on OpenCPN configuration file and support light sectors layers.
+This script will create shapefiles based on data configuration from OpenCPN project (s57objectclasses.csv and s57attributes.csv).
+The script will create shapefile for S-57 object ONLY if data is found in your source files.

-1) It will create shapefiles based on data configuration from OpenCPN project (s57objectclasses.csv and s57attributes.csv).
-This is important because ogr2ogr will convert data he will find and based on you sS-57 source data, some data fields required by MapServer mapfile will not be present.
-Creating empty shapefiles first and append data to it will allow us to avoid MapServer error.

 ```
 cd chart-installation/data_files_conversion/shp_s57data